aiondemand/ReProv-API/README.md

 ## Key Features

  - User authentication using keycloak
- - Registration of a workflow ([CWL](https://www.commonwl.org/) workflows are currently supported).
+ - Workflow registration ([CWL](https://www.commonwl.org/) workflows are currently supported).
- - Integrate with REANA system to execute previously registered workflows.
+ - Integration with REANA system to execute previously registered workflows.
  - [CRUD](https://www.codecademy.com/article/what-is-crud) operations both for registered and executed workflows.
- - Capture data provenance for previously executed workflow.
+ - Data provenance for workflows executed within the REANA framework.
- -  Visualize data provenance by generating graph-based PNG representations, allowing for clear and intuitive exploration of workflow dependencies and data flow.
+ - Visualization of data provenance by generating graph-based PNG representations, allowing for clear and intuitive exploration of workflow dependencies and data flow.